Fall in love with the smart, sensual Regency world of the Scandalous Spinsters...

 A night she’ll never forget…

-Practiced rake Roman Alexander never meant to seduce his best friend's sister.
+Practiced rake Roman Alexander, Lord Montborne, never meant to seduce his best friend's sister.
 He certainly never intends to do it again.
-The handsome scoundrel has never felt more compelled to be a better man.
-But the damage has been done, for his buttoned-up spinster refuses to marry a bounder like him--and maddeningly, she doesn't seem to like him.
+The reckless scoundrel has never felt more compelled to be a better man.
 Nevertheless, he can't seem to forget her, or her passionate response to his kisses.
-How much danger could there be in one more try?
+How much danger can there be in one more try?

-Practical headmistress Lucy Lancester naively believes her charming rogue has moved on to his next conquest, leaving her free to cherish their one night together for the rest of her bluestocking days.
-Until the afternoon he arrives at her school intent on proving their one night together wasn't enough--and this time, the scandal can't be contained.
-Well, two can play at that.
-How hard can it be to ruin a rake?
+Serious-minded headmistress Miss Lucy Lancester believes her handsome rogue has moved on to his next conquest, leaving her free to cherish their one night together for the rest of her bluestocking days.
+Until the afternoon he arrives at her school intent on proving their one night wasn't enough—and this time, the scandal can't be contained.
+Left with few options and no reputation, Lucy turns to the one man she's sworn never to be alone with again.
+How dangerous can it be to spend her nights in the company of a rake?